Our English Teachers

 Cindy first came to Florence in 1983 on a study abroad programme in Art History and Art Conservation.
 In 1993 she received a certicate (TEFL) in Teaching English as a Foreign Language and has been teaching English ever since.
 In addition to teaching General English courses at all levels from young learners to adults, she also prepares students for the Cambridge Exams.

 After obtaining her EFL qualification in 2000, Dawn began teaching in Florence for various companies and organisations.
-She joined BIF staff in 2009 as a teacher and Cambridge oral examiner.
-She is currently working on a Communication degree at the University of Florence.
+She joined the British Institute of Florence staff in 2009 as a teacher and Cambridge oral examiner.
+She has recently received a degree in Communication at the University of Florence.